thegooddocsproject/templates/base-template/about-base-template.md

 |Maintainability: Written to be easily translated.||
 |Maintainability: Uses timeless language with reduced need to update over time.||

-Note: The terms “Must”, “Should”, and “May” should be interpreted as per [RFC 2119.](https://www.ietf.org/rfc/rfc2119.txt)
+Note: The terms "Must”, "Should”, and "May” should be interpreted as per [RFC 2119.](https://www.ietf.org/rfc/rfc2119.txt)

 _TBD: The quality criteria list requires review and refinement._